jimm/sleigh/README.md

 # Overview

 The left window contains programs loaded from a sysex dump file.
+Load a file using the **l** load command.

 The right window contains programs sent from the Sledge and any programs you copy over from the left window.
+Whenever you send a single program or all programs from the Sledge, they are received by Sleigh and displayed in the right window.

 Programs are not sent to the Sledge until you use the **t** transmit command.

-Whenever you send a single program or all programs from the Sledge, they are received by Slegh and displayed in the right window.
+Save the programs in the Sledge window to a file using the **s** save command.

+You can select single programs or a range of programs in each window using the mouse.
+To select or deselect a single program, click it.
+To select a range of programs, click on one and shift-click on another.
+All of the programs in the range are selected.
+To deselect a program in the selected range, shift-click it.

+To move programs from the left window to the Sledge window, use the **>** command.
+You will be asked for the starting program number.
+That will be where the first of the selected programs are copied.
+The remaining selected programs will be copied to the Sledge sequentially, with no gaps (even if there are gaps in the selected programs in the left window.)

+You can also copy (**c**) or move (**m**) programs within the Sledge window.
+When moving, the old programs are replaced with the standard Sledge "Init" program.

 # Example Workflows

 ## Backing Up Your Sledge Programs

-Send all programs from the Sledge.
-As they are received, the right Sledge window is updated.
+Send all programs from the Sledge (Press the MIDI button, navigate down, select "Send All Programs", and click the data entry knob).
+As each program is received, the right Sledge window is updated.
 When they are all received (which will take a few minutes), you can then use the **s** save command to save a range of programs to a file.

 ## Loading Programs Into the Sledge